ECheynet/moss_metal_deposition/README.md

 ## Summary

-Matlab functions to extract and visualize data related to deposition of metal on dry moss in Norway.
+Matlab scripts to extract and visualize data related to deposition of metal on dry moss in Norway.
 The EBAS database [1] hosted by thredds server by NILU is accessed.
 For additional information on the data, see [2].

 <img src="./moss.png" width="50%" height="50%" />